 The university is upgrading the Nathan W. Dougherty Engineering Building to improve safety and provide a series of modern instructional and research laboratories.
 The building will remain open while the work continues.

-Also in the next year, a chemical engineering Unit Operations Laboratory funded by Eastman Chemical will open on the first floor.
+By the end of 2014, a chemical engineering Unit Operations Laboratory funded by Eastman Chemical will open on the first floor.
 This will be a cornerstone of undergraduate instruction in the department.